All Episodes

 I remember Obama promising to end racial strife, all of these things.

-But the nukes in North Korea, I I think Obama is content to sit by and let the North Koreans have nuclear weapons.
+But the nukes in North Korea, I think Obama is content to sit by and let the North Koreans have nuclear weapons.

 And the same thing with the Iranians.

-How can you conclude otherwise, folks?
+How could you conclude otherwise, folks?

 How could you conclude?